hollystill/LowCostGNSS/README.md

 code section here
 ```

-1. In this case, we enable the u-blox receiver to log RXM-RAWX messages (raw carrier phase, pseudorange, Doppler and signal quality information) and RXM-SFRBX messages (broadcast navigation data) from the satellite constellations visible in the Ross Sea region of Antarctica:
+2. In this case, we enable the u-blox receiver to log RXM-RAWX messages (raw carrier phase, pseudorange, Doppler and signal quality information) and RXM-SFRBX messages (broadcast navigation data) from the satellite constellations visible in the Ross Sea region of Antarctica:
-- GPS L1/L2, GLONASS, Galileo, Beidou, QZSS
+   - GPS L1/L2, GLONASS (L1/L2), Galileo (E1/E5b), Beidou (B1/B2), and QZSS (L1/L2)

 ### Data logging

 1. The u-blox receiver is controlled by an [Adafruit Feather M0 Adalogger](https://www.adafruit.com/product/2796) data logger.
 Components include a Cortex-M0+ microcontroller and a micro-SD card port.
-A helpful overview is available [here:](https://learn.adafruit.com/adafruit-feather-m0-adalogger/).
-The Arduino code is in the software directory.
+A helpful overview is available [here:](https://learn.adafruit.com/adafruit-feather-m0-adalogger/)

+1.The Arduino code is in the software directory...

 1. The steps to ...